XRP Ledger Standards

 This document describes a proposal for supporting multiple signer lists per account.
 The current system of global signer lists will continue to be supported, but we propose adding per-transaction-type signer lists.
 Accounts can set up signer lists that only have the power to send transactions of one specific type on behalf of the account.

-We propose modifying one ledger object and one transaction:
+We propose modifying one ledger entry and one transaction:

 • SignerListSet transaction